Need easy dinner inspiration for tonight? This easy but totally delicious tomato cream rigatoni recipe is weeknight dinner perfection.

 Rigatoni takes a little longer to cook than shorter pasta shapes due to its size.
 Bring a large pot of salted water (you want the water to be well-seasoned) to a boil then add the rigatoni.
 Allow to cook, uncovered, for 10-12 minutes until the pasta is al dente.
 To know when the pasta is cooked, carefully taste a piece of the drained pasta and if its pleasant to eat without being too firm, it’s ready.
 Drain the pasta, reserving a cup of cooking water, and combine with the sauce.

-Easy tomato pasta recipe
+Easy tomato pasta recipes:

 - Spicy tomato bacon pasta